 - Check review site filters for real, positive reviews

 How can I ask my clients for a review for my law practice ?

 Ensure your reviews are unique

 Ask your clients to review you by mentioning their true feelings about the experience they had.
 One of the best ways to build a 5-star reputation is to simply ask for reviews from all your clients.
 The savviest lawyers and legal service providers know that having positive reviews and high ratings is proof to potential clients that you’re likely to provide top-notch service.
-A challenge for many lawyers though is scalability, how to ask for a review while still managing your clients.
-With tools like BirdEye, you can automate this process in no time at all.
-A great example of this is through our recent BirdEye integration with Clio.
+A challenge for many lawyers though is scalability, how to request for a review while still managing your clients.
+With tools like Birdeye, you can automate this process in no time at all.
+A great example of this is through our recent Birdeye integration with Clio.

 Have reviews for all services